From A to G

 About that time we heard a noise that we had never heard before.
 With its distinctive howl, except maybe for a hunter who had experienced a lonely wolf in the White Mountains, the J-79 equipped F-104 was coming to Phoenix.
 Well, we began training in earnest.
 Ground school started in Phoenix but also temporary duty at George AFB California for systems training was part of the program.
 And then back to Phoenix as the aircraft began to arrive.
 Not all was smooth as one of the first to arrive blew two tires.
 Another, a B model with one of USAF pilots aboard, came in too low over the overrun and caught the cable of the chain link fence with one leg of the main landing gear.
 As he started a go-around the cable just pulled the right main landing gear leg out of the bottom of the airplane.
 The subsequent two gear landing at nearby Luke AFB was not uneventful as the airplane departed the hard surface of the runway and skidded out into the gravel.
 Although repairable, it was a long time before that B was flyable again.

 And then it was my turn.
 I was to fly a B ride for checkout with LtCol Phillip Rand, our USAF advisor.
 We briefed, pre-flighted, strapped in, and I signaled for the ground turbine compressor to start.
 With the GPU up to speed, I raised one of the ignition switches and the air hose inflated.
 As engine RPM came up, I opened the throttle to idle at 10-12%, and signaled one finger to the crew chief.
 As RPM continued to increase, the now familiar rumble of combustion occurred and EGT began to rise.
 Twenty percent, two fingers, thirty percent, three fingers, and at forty percent, four fingers.
 I watched the GPU air hose deflate.
 As the engine continued to accelerate to idle, it seemed the whole machine had come to life.
 It was not a vibration but more like a tone.
 A low frequency pulse was felt through the downward ejection seat as the generators came on line and radios began to work.
 After all the checks, taxi to the runway, canopy closed and ejection seat pins removed, we took runway 8 for departure.
 Engine checks all normal, brake release, then afterburner.
 Acceleration was fantastic!
 After being accustomed to the acceleration rate of the heavy F-86-L, this was a ride on a rocket!
 Our departure was to the east and Col. Rand had suggested we make an afterburner climb to 35000 ft.
 Well it was a ride to never forget!
 A clean B model, in AB, nose up but still unable to keep the airspeed at 400.
 Rand said it was Ok for the speed to go to 450 for an AB climb.
 I really tried and as best as I could but airspeed was only in the vicinity.
 But it didn't make any difference 'cause all of a sudden here was point nine Mach.
 I just held onto that as all of a sudden here was Flight level 350.
 It couldn't have been much over two minutes and here we were already!
 So now it was time to solve the pitch trim as our acceleration was already pushing us above Mach one.
 I tried so hard to keep us level and probably never did completely stop the altimeter when Col Rand suggested a bit of nose down trim.
 It seemed to work as the machine seemed to begin to groan as the Mach meter just raced around the instrument.
-At one point seven or maybe one point eight Mach, T-2 reset started and the engine RPM increased to 104%.
+At 1.7 or maybe 1.8 Mach, T-2 reset started and the engine RPM increased to 104%.
 Actually, even more acceleration was easily felt.
 Here came Mach two and immediately Col. Rand said now let's start a slow climbing turn and slowly come out of afterburner.
 I started the turn, and as I retarded the throttle, the entire cockpit filled with FOG!
 I thought explosive decompression, and it was, but it was caused by a Flame-out!
 We had flamed out!
 First ride in the airplane and I had broken it!
 Col. Rand said, "Keep the turn going!
 Back towards Phoenix"!
 Well, I tried but as I felt him shake the stick, I knew he wanted control.
 So I just sat back and let him fly.
 It seems the fog was beginning to go away and I was able to see the instruments again.
 I certainly could now see the RPM going down to 40%.
 I do not recall if we had interphone during all of this but I do recall the RPM just did not want to come back up, no matter how often I hit the starter switches.
 As a matter of fact, the EGT was also on the bottom of the gage.
 I do not recall our descent back to Sky Harbor save for the part when the engine finally started and the RPM again began to follow the throttle.
 Col Rand gave me back the airplane and I flew a straight in approach to the runway.
 It was a takeoff flap approach since we had had engine problems.
 Yep, I landed the machine, used the drag chute to help stop, taxied back and shut down.
 Guess what, as maintenance lowered the electric access panel, all four boost pump switches were OFF!
 We had taken off, climbed, gone to altitude, reached Mach two and as long as I never moved the throttle, the J-79 just kept running fine!
 As soon as the throttle was retarded, with no boost pressure, it just ran out of fuel.
 Well, since I only got one landing that day, I was scheduled for another B model ride before I could solo.

 Solo came soon as we were already hearing rumors of having to go on active duty soon.
 We didn't know where, but as Guardsmen, we were always subject to being called up if the Active folks needed us.
 As it turned out, we started making plans for Germany.
 At first we thought we would just fly to Ramstein AB, and we started making a lot of four tank rides around the Arizona desert just to see how far we could go and how many hops it would take to get us there.
 But it was not to be.
 Caution said there were too many possible problems hopping across the Atlantic.
 So we were not surprised to see the C-124 Globemasters begin to arrive.
 Lots of activity was apparent as wings were removed, tails taken apart, and fighters being pushed into the giant swinging doors of the transport.
 Proficiency flying suffered a bit as we were all trying to stay current with the T-33, hardly a craft to keep one sharp enough for the F-104.
 But as the summer days became fall we finished all the going away parties and got on board.
 My ride to Germany was in a C-54.
 Actually I was happy cause just the day before I had seen a C-124 Globemaster make three attempts to take-off.
 He had aborted each time for some reason.
 Finally, with his departure, I knew it was serious.